-1. Create an encode message buffer object into which the value will be encoded

-- 2. Invoke the encode method - 3.
-Invoke encode message buffer methods to access the encoded message component public Asn1PerEncodeBuffer (boolean aligned, int sizeIncrement);
+- 1. Create an encode message buffer object into which the value will be encoded - 2.
+Invoke the encode method - 3.
+Invoke encode message buffer methods to access the encoded message component

 The first step is the creation of an encode message buffer object.
 For PER encoding, this is an object of the Asn1PerEncodeBuffer class.
 The following constructors are available for creating a PER encode buffer object: